gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet and Sindy exchanged grins.
 Real baking was a lot messier than virtual, but a lot more satisfying.
-And if André's first batch of muffins were a little dry and floury, well, he could always make another.
+And if André's first batch of muffins had been dry and floury, well, he had to learn some time.

 "So are you looking forward to school tomorrow?"
 Papa Roo asked,